whichoneiwonder/RiftValleyRacer/readme.txt

 In addition the custom Gouraud shader, the fog effect was implemented in this effect file (TerrainShader.fx).
 This
 meant that the terrain, at a specified distance away from the camera, would fade into the background colour, obscuring the
 loading of terrain chunks mentioned above.

-Finally, the colour of the background changes with time to simulate the passage of night and day.
-This provides the effect
-of significant time passing within the game, enhancing the perception that long distances are being travelled to reach the
-goal.

 Artificial Intelligence